spekulatius/PHPScraper/websites/examples/custom-selectors.md

 echo $web->filter("//*[@class='by-class']");   // "Selector Tests"
 ```

-## Troubleshooting while selecting
+## Troubleshooting

+When using custom selectors, PHPScraper hands you the full power of Guotte.
+You will also receive all errors directly from Guotte instead of PHPScraper (for now).

+Below are some common errors while working with custom xPaths:

 ### `PHP Fatal error: Uncaught InvalidArgumentException: The current node list is empty.`

-This will happen if your current selection is empty.
-This means, no element was found matching your query.
+This will happen if your current selection is empty: No element was found matching your query.
+You might need to adjust your query to select elements.

 ### `PHP Warning: DOMXPath::query(): Invalid expression`

-This usually means your xPath is incorrect.
+This means your xPath is incorrect.
 Usually, this error occurs in `vendor/symfony/dom-crawler/Crawler.php on line 919`.

 Make sure to format the xPath query correctly.
 The examples above show the required format, including the Asterix: `//*[...]`.